 Authentication

-MessagePipe uses one or two authentication methods depending on the operation you're performing.
+MessagePipe supports two authentication methods depending on the context:

 API Key Authentication